-Rowing has some really cool benefits for your body and health.
+Rowing on an indoor rowing machine or outdoors has some really cool benefits for your body and health.
 You might know some but do you know all of them?
 Here are 9 of the best benefits of rowing.

-Are you looking to buy a rower?
+Are you looking to buy an indoor rowing machine?
 Check out this complete buying guide that tells you everything you need to know.

 1. Improved cardiovascular health